How to Disable User Account Control (UAC) in Windows 11

 How to disable UAC in Windows 11?

-The UAC is a pre-set function in Windows 11 devices and previous versions that protect the system from unapproved changes.
+The UAC is a pre-set function in Windows 11 devices and previous versions that protects the system from unapproved changes.
 There are multiple ways to handle this process, and we have covered each version in this post.
-Read ahead to know the steps that are crucial to follow to disable user account control in Windows 11.
+Read ahead to know the steps that are crucial to follow to disable User Account Control in Windows 11.

 Method 1: Disable the UAC through Control Panel